akashnag/Algorithms/README.md

-### Repository for a 'Design and Analysis of Algorithms' course
+### A code repository for an undergraduate course in 'Design and Analysis of Algorithms'

-This repository contains a Python implementation of various common algorithms, taught as part of a **Design & Analysis of Algorithms** course at the under-graduate level.
+This repository contains a Python implementation of various common algorithms, taught as part of a **Design & Analysis of Algorithms** course at the undergraduate level.

 The following is a list of algorithms available in this repository: